 • Transparency – Your front teeth may appear slightly transparent near the biting edges.

 • Advanced Discoloration – Teeth may become more yellow as more dentin is exposed because of the loss of tooth enamel.

 • Cracks – Small cracks and roughness may appear at the edges of teeth.

 • Severe Sensitivity – As more enamel is worn away, teeth become increasingly sensitive.

 • Cupping – Small dents may appear on the chewing surface of the teeth.
 Fillings also might appear to be rising up out of the tooth.

-What can I do to prevent tooth erosion?
+What can I do to prevent tooth enamel erosion?

-Because there are different reasons why you may experience tooth erosion (e.g., swishing carbonated drinks, drinking a lot of juice or wine, eating disorders), talk to your dentist about your habits so that a plan for preventive action can be determined.
+Because there are different reasons why you may experience tooth erosion (e.g., swishing carbonated drinks, drinking a lot of juice or wine, eating disorders), talk to one of our dentists about your habits so that a plan for preventive action can be determined.
 Here are some general things you can do to protect your teeth:

 • Reduce or eliminate drinking carbonated drinks.
 Instead, drink water, milk, tea, or coffee—but skip the sugar!